-- The practice staff supported their vulnerable patients and the GPs and practice manager had attended a performance by a local creative arts group for adults with learning disabilities. - Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
-This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service
+- The practice's computer system alerted GPs if a patient was also a carer.
+The practice held a register of carers with 180 carers identified which was just over 1% of the practice list.
+The practice told us that they lost some coding data when they completed a clinical software change and had taken steps to identify more carers.
+A member of the administration team was the nominated Carers' champion. - Staff told us that if families had suffered bereavement, their usual GP contacted them.
+This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.